 The American Lung Association is concerned about e-cigarettes becoming a gateway to regular cigarettes, especially in light of the aggressive industry marketing tactics targeted at youth-including the use of candy flavors and the glamorization of e-cigarette use.
 The American Lung Association is troubled about unproven claims that e-cigarettes can be used to help smokers quit.
-The FDA's Center for Drug Evaluation and Research has not approved any e-cigarette as a safe and effective method to help smokers quit.
-(Updated March, 2015)
+The Surgeon General reports e-cigarette use among youth is a significant public health concern and steps must be taken by parents, educators and especially policymakers to discourage use of e-cigarettes.
+Learn more about e-cigarettes lung health risks and get downloadable resources for parents, schools and teens.